 The decrease in aggression appears to be tied to the cleaner fish’s behavior of touching the ‘client’ fish with their fins.
 Cleaner wrasse touched predator fish at least three times more than non-predator fish.
 Also, the more often they touched their ‘clients’ with their fins, the more peaceful the tank was.

 The research does not claim to be a cure-all for aggression or to be a solution for mixing incompatible species.
 It does, however, suggest that cleaner fish have a calming effect on the tank’s inhabitants.

 Published in Aquarium Fish International: January 2009, page 18

 Based on the following article

-Please note, the image images to the left and below are of another cleaner fish species–the neon goby, one of the my absolute favorite fish.
+Please note, the image images to the left and below are of another cleaner fish species–the neon goby, one of my absolute favorite beginner fish.
 The study specifically looked at the Cleaner Wrasse, a fish with a notoriously dismal success record in the saltwater aquarium hobby, which is a fish that the average hobbyist should avoid.
 So if you intend to try and put the findings from this research to use in your own aquarium, I encourage you to try the neon goby instead.
 Before you do–take a few measurements of aggressive behavior for a week or two before and after you add the cleaner fish and leave a post here to let us know what YOU observe.